ITF report recommends action on safety of e-scooters

 ETSC is concerned about evidence of higher numbers of severe injuries among e-scooter riders compared to cyclists and is calling for more and better data collection and analysis before recommendations are made on their safety in comparison to cycling.
 A recent US study reportedly found that rates of head injury were twice as high for e-scooter users as for cyclists.

-At the 3rd Global Ministerial Conference on Road Safety in Stockholm earlier this month, the Danish Transport Minister Benny Engelbrecht said that the rate of e-scooter rider head injuries was eight times higher than for cyclists.
+At the 3rd Global Ministerial Conference on Road Safety in Stockholm earlier this month, the Danish Transport Minister Benny Engelbrecht said that their research showed the rate of e-scooter rider injuries was eight times higher than for cyclists.